 - Directive: Tell employees what to do

-- Affiliative: Build connection and closeness in the team
+- Affiliative: Build connection and closeness with empathy in the team

 - Coaching: Provide instruction or coaching